circlefin/circle-ecosystem/README.md

 audience:                 # Required.
 The intended audience(s) of the app.
   - Consumers
   - Businesses
-fiatOnRamp: [boolean]     # Required.
+fiatOnRamp: [Boolean]     # Required.
 The ability to convert fiat currency (e.g. USD) to USDC within the app.
 blockchain:               # Required.
 List of all applicable blockchains that the app supports.
   - Ethereum
   - Polygon